Pydrex/udm-utilities/dns-common/README.md

 ### Creating a MAC address

-The CNI Interface will require a unique MAC address, this can be generated with the [MAC address generator](https://github.com/alxwolf/udm-utilities/blob/master/cni-plugins/tools.md#mac-address-generator).
+The CNI Interface will require a unique MAC address, this can be generated with the [MAC address generator](https://github.com/alxwolf/udm-utilities/blob/master/cni-plugins/tools.md#mac-address-generator) or an [online tool](https://onlinerandomtools.com/generate-random-mac).

 ```bash
 cd /mnt/data/podman/cni